 Ideally, the nestbox should have some trees or shrubs nearby to provide perches from which to hunt, and for the young to fly to when they are ready to fledge.
 The entrance of the nestbox should face away from prevailing winds and rain.
-In San Diego County, California the opening is best oriented north-east or south-east.
+In San Diego County, California the opening is best oriented north-east to south-east.
 And placing a box in the shade or partial shade of a tree helps reduce the temperature inside the box during the hot summer months.

 When breeding, Western Bluebirds have territories of about 3 acres and will protect and defend them from other bluebirds.
 Western Bluebirds do not usually allow other bluebirds to nest within about 300 yards, so space nestboxes accordingly.
 To reduce territorial fighting, it is better to space nestboxes farther apart than too close together; and place them so that the occupants can't see one another.

 In San Diego County, we don't have a lot of problems with climbing predators like raccoons or opossum.
 That's because the riparian habitat that supports these animals is disappearing, and also because we still have large predators (mountain lions, coyotes, bobcats and foxes) which help keep their populations in check.
 Nor do we have climbing black rat snakes, which are so prevalent in the south-east.
 So hanging a nestbox in a tree here is not the "invitation to disaster" that it might be in other parts of the country.
 Nestboxes that have been hung in trees for years here might only face problems with ants or earwigs (which can be controlled with a Tanglefoot guard) or from strong Santa Ana winds.
 Trees also provide needed shade during our hot summer months.
 However, mounting the box on a pole under the shade of a tree at a height of 5 to 6 feet also works very well.